-Nitrogen is a valuable crop input for southeast Minnesota farmers.
-At the same time, excess applied nitrogen can enter both surface and groundwater, threatening human health and the environment.
+Applied nutrients have been considered essential for productivity on southeast Minnesota farms.
+At the same time, field runoff and nutrient loss from applied manure and fertilizers can enter surface and groundwater, threatening human health and the quality of drinking water and streams.

-This series of articles showcases farmers and agronomists who are working with neighbors, suppliers, and third party, private and public researchers to define optimum rates and ways to manage and apply nitrogen.
-Collaborations and findings are different in every place, but the mission is the same: to support growers in making decisions for their families, farm businesses, land, water, and communities.
+This series of articles showcases farmers and agronomists who are working with neighbors, advisors, suppliers and third party private and public researchers to increase water infiltration, retain nutrients in soil and crops, and manage nutrients for profitability and sustainability.
+Collaboration and innovation look different in every place, but the mission is the same: to support producers and leasing landowners in making beneficial decisions for their families, farm businesses, land, water, and communities.

 LOCATIONS